 Bazar Artesanal Mexicano in Coyoacan

-This market is much smaller than the Mercado Artesanal de la Ciudadela but has a lot of variety.
+This market is much smaller than the downtown Mercado Artesanal de la Ciudadela but has a lot of variety.
 It has two floors, packed to the gills with colorful Mexican handicrafts, but more focused on textiles and jewelry.
 It’s a great place to get cheaper souvenirs, such as bracelets, magnets, textiles, and small ceramics.

 Jardin del Arte / Coyoacan Artist Market (weekends only)